 I enjoy the sound of a well-tuned piano not just as a piano tuner, but also as a pianist.
 From the deep rumbling of the bass to the lively ring of the treble, I enjoy each note as I play hymns; psalms; and my favorite, Christmas music.
 Therefore, my desire is to make your piano sound its best for your enjoyment, and for the glory of the Lord.

-Jedin also installs player piano systems, just like the old times when pianos could play themselves.
-Except these new systems are controlled using your smartphone via WiFi!
+Jedin also installs player piano systems – but unlike the ones that were popular in the early 20th century, these new systems are controlled using your smartphone via WiFi!

 If you live in the Phoenix area and need your piano turned or fixed, call Jedin Bianchi!